What Is the Law About Faulty Work?

 When Quality of Work Is Below Contract Requirements or Below Trade Standards or Building Code Requirements, Work May Be Viewed As Defective.
 A Contractor, Generally, Must Be Provided With a Reasonable Opportunity to Correct Defective Work.

-Constructors, mechanics, technicians, and others who are paid to build, assemble, install, fix, or repair things are human and will, from time-to-time, make mistakes that are quite costly to correct, if correctable at all, resulting in litigation for recovery of the resulting losses.
+Contractors, among others, who are paid to build, assemble, install, fix, or repair various things, are human and will, from time-to-time, make mistakes that are costly to correct, if correctable at all, resulting in litigation for monetary recovery of the resulting losses.

 Legal professionals tend to frame defective workmanship lawsuits as both a breach of contract claim and negligence claim as there may be slight, but important, differences in the manner in which courts assess and award the damages owed for the faulty work depending under which basis for claim is ultimately determined as the valid basis in a given situation.
-Legal professionals when setting out claims as either breach of contract or negligence will do so with each as an alternative to one another; what is known as 'pleading in the alternative'.
-The idea of 'pleading in the alternative' is to open up either the 'breach of contract' strategy and/or the 'negligence' strategy as possibilities for winning if the case ultimately goes to trial (as happens unless settled beforehand).
+Legal professionals when setting out claims as either breach of contract or negligence will do so with each as an alternative to one another; what is known as pleading in the alternative.
+The idea of pleading in the alternative is to open up legal arguments for both breach of contract as well as a negligence as possibilities for winning if the legal case ultimately goes to trial.

 How Is a Defect Defined In Law?

 A Defect Is Legally Defined As Workmanship That Fails to Meet a Required Standard.
 The Required Standard May Be Stated Within a Contract or Be Implied.
 Required Standards May Detail a Specific Quality Level or Be Stated or Implied As Usual to Trade or Just to Meet Building Code Minimums.